 The old Lie; Dulce et Decorum est

-- Latin translation: It is sweet and right to die for your country.
+- Translation from Latin: It is sweet and right to die for your country.